15 of the Most Important Lessons from Financial Independence Blogs

 However, if you want a simple formula for, here it is.
 So, when do you want to retire?
 In 5, 15, 25 years?
-The math behind how much you need to save to achieve these targets is shockingly simple.
-Just ask Mr. Money Mustache – an engineer that retired when he was only 30.
+The math behind how much you need to save to achieve these targets is shockingly simple according to the financial independence blog, Mr. Money Mustache (MMM).
+MMM is an engineer who retired when he was only 30.

 Even though the math is supposedly simple, MMM made it even simpler by putting together a target savings rate table.

 If you currently have zero and want to retire in:

 - 5 years, you’ll need to save 80% of your income

 - 15 years, save 55% of your income